wavefrontHQ/docs/pages/doc/accounts.md

 POST https://<your_wavefront_cluster>.wavefront.com/api/logout/{identifier}
 ```

 You must specify the `{identifier}`, which is the email address of the user that you want to log out.
-If you are not logged in to your Wavefront cluster, when you run the POST request, you must also provide a valid [API token](wavefront_api.html#generating-an-api-token).
+If you are not logged in to your Wavefront instance, when you run the POST request, you must also provide a valid [API token](wavefront_api.html#generating-an-api-token).

 ## What Can a New User Do?

-When you invite a new (human) user to Wavefront, what that new user can do depends on several factors.
+When you invite a new (human) user to your environment, what that new user can do depends on several factors.

-- **New User Tasks:** All Wavefront users can perform the following tasks:
+- **New User Tasks:** All users can perform the following tasks:
   * View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notification pages.
   * Add dashboards to the list of favorites.
   * View existing dashboards and charts.